Robust Learning of Fixed-Structure Bayesian Networks: Technical Preliminaries

 \section{Technical Preliminaries}

-The structure of this section is as follows: First, we need to be able to bound the total variation distance between two Bayes nets in terms of their conditional probability tables.
-Second, we define a function $F(x,q)$ -- which takes a sample and returns an $m$-dimensional vector by filling out the coordinates corresponding to unobserved conditional means -- and show some of its properties.
-Finally, we derive a concentration bound from Azuma's inequality.

-We note that a few technical proofs from this section have been deferred to Appendix~\ref{app:prelims}.
+The structure of this section is as follows: First, we bound the total variation distance between two Bayes nets in terms of their conditional probability tables.
+Second, we define a function $F(x,q)$, which takes a sample $x$ and returns an $m$-dimensional vector that contains information about the conditional means.
+Finally, we derive a concentration bound from Azuma's inequality. \ifthenelse{\boolean{hasAppendix}}{Proofs from this section have been deferred to Appendix~\ref{app:prelims}.}{}

-\begin{lemma} Let $P$ and $Q$ be Bayesian networks with the same dependency graph $G$.
-In terms of the conditional probability tables $p$ and $q$ of $P$ and $Q$, we have: